 Our Food Editor Shares His Go-To Formula for Nourishing Noodle Soup

-Make Greg's Shanghai Noodle Soup for dinner tonight!
+Make Greg's hearty, flavorful soup for dinner tonight!

 Find out what's been happening with our food editors in Out of the Kitchen, our biweekly series.

 What does a food editor make for dinner?
 It's a question our team is often asked, and this week we're savoring one of deputy food editor Greg Lofts go-to meals.
 Like so many of us, Greg loves brothy noodle soups in the winter and has been making his take on Shanghai Noodle Soup all through the cold months for several years.
 He's kindly sharing his recipe with us (though he says it's a formula more than a strict recipe).

 It all starts with a big pot—actually, a lobster pot.
 That's what Greg uses to make large quantities of chicken stock.
 If you have good stock on hand (always keep some in the freezer), then this satisfying meal comes together quickly.
 Greg shops in Sunset Park, Brooklyn, at one of New York City's Chinatowns, for the ingredients for his soup.
 In fact shopping in Chinatown is what first inspired him to make this soup.
 He was tempted by the fresh Shanghai noodles he saw, and they are what he uses in the soup.
 The chewy wheat noodles are more widely available dried, and either the fresh or dried variety works well in this soup.
 You could also substitute the more traditional noodles with fresh or dried ramen, fettuccine, or spaghetti.
 "Or a rice vermicelli or glass noodle if you want to avoid gluten," he says.

 And cook the noodles separately; don't cook them directly in the soup.
 "If you do that, you're releasing all of this starch into your soup and it can go to an unpleasant texture and turn opaque," Greg explains.